 - A larger pie and be able to divide it well.

 Providing equal opportunity is a simple, humane decision that’s independent of the system.
 So is providing basic needs for employees.
 We do not need to reform the system.
 Instead, we need to observe the Golden Rule of doing unto others as we want them do to us.
-When we treat people fairly, they perform at their best and the “pie grows.”
+Research shows when we treat people fairly, they perform at their best and the “pie grows.”

 - The Business Roundtable of over 200 chief executives, including the leaders of Apple and JPMorgan Chase states that companies must move from shareholder capitalism and must invest in employees and deliver value to customers.